sauny/theia/packages/cpp/README.md

 ## Using the clang-tidy linter

-Note: This functionality is available when using clangd 9 and later.
+**Note: This functionality is available when using clangd 9 and later.**

 You can set the preference 'cpp.clangTidy' to enable the clang-tidy linter included in clangd.
-When the preference is set, there are two ways to chose which of its built-in checks clang-tidy will use:
+When the preference is set, there are two ways to choose which of its built-in checks clang-tidy will use:

 - using the preferences:  'cpp.clangTidyChecks'
 - using the file '.clang-tidy' .
 The file is located in the same folder of the files or a parent folder.

-Note: using the preference checks will supersede the value found in the .clang-tidy file.
+**Note**: When the preference setting for "cpp.clangTidyChecks" is set, the configs will be merged with the configuration found in ".clang-tidy" file.
+If you want to drop the configs from ".clang-tidy", you'd need to disable it in "cpp.clangTidyChecks" with **"cpp.clangTidyChecks": "-*"**.

 The syntax used to fill the checks can be found at http://clang.llvm.org/extra/clang-tidy/